deltachat/deltachat-pages/en/help.md

 all that exist only on your device.
 Relays are operated by different groups and people.

-By default, after installation, a relay is **automatically set up**, so you do not need to care about that.
+By default, after installation, relays are **automatically set up**, so you do not need to care about that.
 However, if you want to,
 you can configure relays at **Settings → Advanced → Relays**: